 If you’re investing inside a 401k or 403b, your company may offer a target date index fund option.
 If not, your best bet is to buy and hold 2-3 individual index funds according to the rules on the home page, then roll over your 401k when you leave that company.

 Note that choosing an earlier year doesn’t mean you’ll get to retire earlier.
 It just means your investment will get more conservative earlier.
-If you want to be more aggressive with your investment you would actually do the opposite and pick a later year, but the asset allocations they have chosen at the given dates are reasonable and being realistic with retirement date is wise.
+If you want to be more aggressive with your investment you would actually do the opposite and pick a later year, but the asset allocations they have chosen at the given dates are reasonable and being realistic with your asset allocation timeline in is wise.